 A Word about our Hotel - Il Fiore

 I had booked Paul and our sons in Sebastian's, on the Keizersgracht, the next canal over from ours when they were in Amsterdam several months prior to our visit.
 They loved it and highly recommended it.
 When I looked at it for our July dates, it was more than I wanted to spend, so I chose Il Fiore.
 It was fine for us; clean, very centrally located just around the corner from the Prinsengracht canal and across from a charming park.
 The rate through Expedia was $190 per night.
 The room was a decent size and even had a small balcony.
 The front desk isn't manned during the night, but that wasn't a problem for us.
 They don't serve breakfast, but there's an Italian restaurant by the same name on the ground floor.
 We didn't try it, but it looked good and was busy each night.
-I considered renting a houseboat through Airbnb, but for my first time in a city, I tend to like having a concierge or front desk person to ask advice of.
+I considered renting a houseboat through Airbnb, but for my first time in a city, I tend to like having a concierge or front desk person in case I have questions or need advice.

 Here are a few photos including the view from our balcony.